How to Send Email Notifications from Arduino using CircuitDigest Cloud

 }

 This logic continuously monitors the temperature value.
 When the temperature exceeds the defined threshold, an email alert is sent.
 The system avoids repeated alerts by controlling the email trigger condition.
+Explore the Arduino email alert GitHub repository (linked below) for the complete, ready-to-upload sketch, including all headers and setup() function.

 Issue 1: WiFi Not Connecting

-If the Arduino fails to connect to WiFi, first verify that the SSID and password are entered correctly.Also check the serial monitor for connection status messages to identify connection failures.
+If the Arduino fails to connect to WiFi, first verify that the SSID and password are entered correctly.
+Also, check the serial monitor for connection status messages to identify connection failures.

 Issue 2: DHT11 Sensor Not Giving Readings

 If temperature or humidity values appear as NaN, check the sensor wiring carefully, especially the data pin connection.
-Ensure the correct pin number and sensor type (DHT11) are defined in the code.
+Ensure the correct PIN and sensor type (DHT11) are defined in the code.
 Provide sufficient power and allow a startup delay for the sensor.
 Avoid long wires, as they may cause unstable readings.

 Issue 3: Email Not Received

 If the email alert is not received, verify that the API key, template ID, and recipient email address are correct.
 Check whether the Arduino is successfully connecting to the email server using HTTPS.
 Monitor the server response in the serial monitor for error messages.
-Also confirm that the email has not been filtered into the spam folder.
+Also, confirm that the email has not been filtered into the spam folder.

 Issue 4: Multiple Email Alerts Sent Repeatedly